Home / Curriculum / Phonics

 A grapheme can represent more than one phoneme e.g. C = cat and city

-Two letters, which makes 1 phoneme. e.g. duck
+Digraph: Two letters, which makes 1 phoneme. e.g. ck in duck

-A digraph in which the two letters are not adjacent e.g. make
+A digraph in which the two letters are not adjacent e.g. a-e in make

 a-e is a unit of sound (digraph), it is being ‘split’ by the constant k.